ExplicITConsulting/set-outlooksignatures.com/faq.md

 Roaming signatures will very likely never be available for mailboxes on-prem, and it seems that it also will not be available for shared mailboxes in the cloud.

 Until an API is available, you can disable the feature with a registry key - you can still use the feature via Set-OutlookSignatures.
 This key forces Outlook for Windows to use the well-known file based approach and ensure full compatibility with Set-OutlookSignatures, until a public API is released and incorporated into the software.
-For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us" target="_blank">this Microsoft article</a>.
+For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us">this Microsoft article</a>.

 Microsoft is already supporting the feature in Outlook Web for more and more Exchange Online tenants.
 Currently, this breaks PowerShell commands such as Set-MailboxMessageConfiguration.
 If you want to temporarily disable the feature for Outlook Web in your Exchange Online, you can do this with the command `Set-OrganizationConfig -PostponeRoamingSignaturesUntilLater $false`.